naivisoftware/napmount/readme.md

 # Description

-Auto mounts USB-drives (*sda, sdb* etc.) on initialization of NAP Core, before the application is loaded.
-The module also watches and notifies the user about changes in USB disk-configuration, automatically mounting new drives and unmounting disconnected ones.
+Auto mounts SCSI-drives (*sda, sdb* etc.), including USB sticks and SD cards on initialization of NAP Core, before the application is loaded.
+The module also watches and notifies the user about changes in SCSI disk configuration, automatically mounting new drives and unmounting disconnected ones.
 Linux only.

 ## Installation